iiab/iiab-admin-console/roles/console/files/help/InstContent.rst

 **Refresh Display** recalculates what is installed and what is in the process of being installed and tags content accordingly.

 **Reindex Kiwix Content** in order to display a ZIM file Kiwix needs it to be in the library.xml catalog.
 Normally this should happen automatically.
-Click this to force a redindex.
+Click this to force a reindex.

 **Refresh Kiwix Catalog** gets the latest catalog of ZIM files from Kiwix.
 You are warned it the catalog is more than 30 days old.